cloudfoundry/docs-bosh/content/create-release.md

 Adapt the examples below to fit the specifics of your release.
 Our example release uses the `local` type blobstore because otherwise it would be necessary to explain how to configure a public blobstore such as Amazon S3, which is too large a topic for this context.
+More information on full blobstore configuration can be found [here](release-blobstore.md).

 The `local` type blobstore is suitable for learning but the resulting release cannot be shared.